 After that we will have a meeting once every year or when you want to have one.

-If your needs are the same and you are happy with your care then we can do the review on the phone or by email.
+If your needs are the same and you are happy with your care then we may not always need to meet with you for you to tell us how things are going.